linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

 * Create an Ansible inventory for your Linode infrastructure using the dynamic inventory plugin for Linode.

 {{< caution >}}
-This guide’s example instructions will create a [1 GB Nanode](https://www.linode.com/pricing) billable resource on your Linode account.
-If you do not want to keep using the Nanode that you create, be sure to [delete the resource](#delete-your-resources) when you have finished the guide.
+This guide’s example instructions will create a [1GB Linode](https://www.linode.com/pricing) (Nanode) billable resource on your Linode account.
+If you do not want to keep using the Linode that you create, be sure to [delete the resource](#delete-your-resources) when you have finished the guide.

 If you remove the resource afterward, you will only be billed for the hour(s) that the resources were present on your account.
 {{</ caution >}}